binaryage/totalfinder-web/index.md

 ## FAQ

-#### How TotalFinder works?
+#### How does TotalFinder work?
-> TotalFinder is a plugin which gets loaded into Finder when you launch TotalFinder.app.
+> TotalFinder is a plugin which gets loaded into the Finder when you launch the TotalFinder.app.
 It works similarly to [SIMBL plugins](http://www.culater.net/software/SIMBL/SIMBL.php) which you may know from other programs.
-But TotalFinder is standalone and it is not dependent on SIMBL (since version 0.8.3).
+However, TotalFinder is a standalone application and is not dependent on SIMBL (since version 0.8.3).

 #### I'm afraid of installing any Finder plugins.
 Aren't they evil?
-> TotalFinder will never overwrite your Finder.app files on the disk.
-It modifies running Finder application image in-memory.
-Uninstalling basically means removing TotalFinder.app and restarting Finder, but you should use uninstaller which does the proper cleanup.
+> TotalFinder will never overwrite your Finder.app files.
+It modifies the running Finder application image in-memory.

 #### How do I uninstall TotalFinder?
-> There is an uninstall option under status menu icon.
-You may also download TotalFinder again, open DMG and execute `Uninstall TotalFinder.app`.
+> There is an uninstall option available through the TotalFinder menubar icon.
+You can also download TotalFinder again, open the DMG, and then execute `Uninstall TotalFinder.app`.

-#### What about Apple updates of Finder.app and OSX upgrades?
+#### What about Finder upgrades and system updates?
-> Right, there is always a risk that application breaks during OS update or upgrade.
-With TotalFinder that risk is much higher because it hooks into Finder's internals.
-If you want TotalFinder features you have to go and live more dangerously.
-I'm trying to do my best to make TotalFinder as robust as possible by checking Finder.app version and shape before overriding its functionality.
-Anyway, you have always option to uninstall TotalFinder and return back to your original unaltered Finder.app when something goes wrong.
-I will do my best to keep TotalFinder compatible with Apple's updates.
-I'm using this software on daily basis so I can spot problems very quickly :-)
+> First of all, I use TotalFinder myself on a daily basis so I am able to spot any potential problems very quickly.
+Plus, I am 100% committed to keeping TotalFinder compatible with Apple's updates.
+Please remember, if you ever do experience any problem whatsoever, it's extremely easy to uninstall TotalFinder and return to the Apple's basic Finder.
+Please help make TotalFinder better and report your issues on [getsatisfaction](http://getsatisfaction.com/binaryage).

-#### How to run unaltered Finder without uninstalling TotalFinder?
+#### How can I run an unaltered Finder without uninstalling TotalFinder?
-> You may go to Terminal.app and type `killall Finder`.
-This will restart Finder and TotalFinder does not load automatically.
-You may also want to remove TotalFinder.app from your login startup items in the `System Preferences` to prevent loading TotalFinder on startup.
+> You can go to the Terminal and type: `killall Finder`.
+This will restart the Finder and TotalFinder will not load automatically at this time.
+You can also remove TotalFinder from your login startup items in the System Preferences to prevent TotalFinder from loading at startup.

-#### TotalFinder installs into `/Applications`, may I move it elsewhere?
+#### TotalFinder installs into `/Applications`.
+Can I move it elsewhere?
+> No.
-> No. TotalFinder consists of various components (`TotalFinder.bundle`, `TotalFinder.osax`, `TotalFinder.kext`) and these guys expect `TotalFinder.app` to reside in `/Applications`.
-Please don't make things  complicated.
-Also please note that `TotalFinder.app` files are installed under admin's rights.
+TotalFinder consists of various components (TotalFinder.bundle, TotalFinder.osax, TotalFinder.kext).
+Each of these items expect TotalFinder.app to reside in /Applications.
+Please also note that TotalFinder files are installed under admin's rights.
 So only admin may remove it.
 This is because TotalFinder is meant to be installed system-wide for all users.
-But only the user who installed it gets TotalFinder.app in his/hers login startup items initially.
-Make sense?

 #### I'm running OSX 10.5 (Leopard).
 Why is TotalFinder available only for OSX 10.6 (Snow Leopard)?
-> Apple rewrote of Finder.app for Snow Leopard.
-The new Finder is using Cocoa framework.
-This made it possible to build TotalFinder on top of existing Finder.app.
-Older versions of OSX have Finder implemented in Carbon which is almost impossible to tweak.
-There is no easy way how to port TotalFinder under Leopard.
-I'm sorry.
+> Apple rewrote the Finder for Snow Leopard.
+The Finder in Snow Leopard uses the Cocoa framework and this made it possible to build TotalFinder on top of the base level Finder.
+In older versions of OSX the Finder uses the Carbon framework which is almost impossible to tweak.
+This means that there is simply no easy way to make TotalFinder work under Leopard.
+Sorry!

-#### What is that Purchase screen in preferences?
-Are you going to sell TotalFinder?
-> Yes, in the future when it matures to version 1.0.
-I need to buy a third mac!

-#### How much will TotalFinder be?
+#### How much is TotalFinder?
-> Please follow this thread: [http://getsatisfaction.com/binaryage/topics/how_much_will_totalfinder_be](http://getsatisfaction.com/binaryage/topics/how_much_will_totalfinder_be)
+> From Version 1.0 onwards, TotalFinder is no longer free and will cost $15.
+In terms of licensing I'd like using the concept of dual licensing:
+> <br>1) Per-user = use it on as many machines you want while you are the only user using this license of TotalFinder
+> <br>2) Per-machine = use it on one machine, unlimited number of users.
+You may freely switch between those two.

 #### What is TotalFinder.kext (Echelon)?
-> Yeah, installing kernel extensions sounds scary, but it is a solution to prevent .DS_Store files to be created all over the place on your disk.<br>Interested how it works?
+> It is a solution to prevent .DS_Store files to be created in local folders of your disk.
+TotalFinder keeps them in one separate folder, but pretends to Finder they are still in original places.
+Are you more interested in how it works?
 Read this blog post: [http://blog.binaryage.com/totalfinder-alpha](http://blog.binaryage.com/totalfinder-alpha)

 #### I use Safari!
 Can you replace Chrome tabs with Safari tabs?
 > I'm indifferent.
 Some people prefer Chrome tabs, some prefer Safari tabs.
 There are haters on both sides.
-This may be "skin" option in the future.
+This may be a "skin" option in the future.

+I am always open to feedback and suggestions.
+Thanks!

 ## Changelog